 Freedom of choice with a QROPS

-As an expat you can move your pension funds into a QROPS ‘in specie’, which means you can use the same funds, but under the QROPS umbrella for tax shelter.
+As an expat, you can move your pension funds into a QROPS ‘in specie’, which means you can use the same funds, but under the QROPS umbrella for a tax shelter.
 Alternatively, you could invest in almost whatever mutual funds, shares, ETFs, gold funds, silver funds or bond funds that you choose.